-Note: Like with any other illness, patients over 50, children or adults with a chronic health condition such as asthma or heart disease, and children or adults with suppressed immune systems (chemotherapy, organ transplant, or immune deficiency) will be at a higher risk of contracting and getting seriously ill from this virus.
+Note: Like with any other illness, children with a chronic health condition such as asthma, heart disease, or any other scenario where their immune system might be suppressed (chemotherapy, organ transplant, or immune deficiency) will be at a higher risk of contracting and getting seriously ill from this virus.

 Symptoms of COVID-19